GSTR 9A Annual Return for taxpayers registered under composition levy

 What will be the penalty for delayed filing of annual return?

-What if the registered person has cancelled/surrendered the GST registration before 31st March 2018?
+What if the registered person has canceled/surrendered the GST registration before 31st March 2018?

 As per the legal provision of Section 44(1) of CGST Act, every registered person shall be required to file the annual return.
 Hence, even if the status of the taxpayer is not registered as on 31st March 2018 but he was registered between July-17 to March-18, he will be required to file the annual return providing details for the period during which he was registered.